 Windows 7 Folder Background Changer is a standalone tool for Windows 7 to change the default white background of folders with ease.
-The tool is simply fantastic and is the only available for Windows 7 to change the folder background image with a click.
+The tool is fantastic and is the only available for Windows 7 to change the folder background image with a click.

 Download, extract the contents and run W7FBC (.exe) with administrator rights to start customizing folder background and text color.
-First, select the destination folder that you want to change the background, click Change Background Image button to select your custom image.
-You can revert to the default background by clicking Remove Background Image button.
+First, select the destination folder that you want to change the background, click the Change Background Image button to select your custom image.
+You can revert to the default background by clicking the Remove Background Image button.